Bob Meusel: Professional career

 Before the 1924 season started, Meusel's close friend Tony Boeckel, shortstop for the Boston Braves, was killed when the car in which he was riding flipped over in San Diego.
 Meusel was a passenger in the vehicle but escaped unhurt.
 That year Meusel hit .325 with 12 home runs and 124 runs batted in, playing in 143 games.
 In a game against the Tigers on June 13, Meusel was involved in one of the most notorious brawls in baseball history.
 With the Yankees leading 10–6 in the top of the ninth inning, Ty Cobb, the star and manager of the Tigers, gave pitcher Bert Cole the signal to hit Meusel with a pitch.
 Ruth saw the signal and warned Meusel, who was hit in the back and rushed to fight Cole.
 Both teams rushed onto the field to brawl, and Cobb and Ruth started fighting as well.
 Over a thousand fans also rushed onto the field, and a riot erupted.
 The police managed to control the brawl and arrested several fans.
 The umpire of the game, Billy Evans, pushed Meusel and Ruth out of Navin Field to safety.
 American League President Ban Johnson punished Meusel and Cole by fining them and issuing a ten-day suspension.

 Meusel had a breakout year in 1925.
 He led the American League in home runs (33), runs batted in (134), games played (156) and extra base hits (79).
 Despite this, he finished merely tied for 18th position overall for the AL's Most Valuable Player award, far behind winner (and former Yankee) Roger Peckinpaugh of the Washington Senators.
 The Yankees had their worst season of the decade, finishing seventh in the league with a 69–85 record.
 In the following 1926 season, Meusel only played in 108 games, batting .315 with 12 home runs and 81 runs batted in.
 In the 1926 World Series against the St. Louis Cardinals, Meusel dropped a key fly ball with one out and the bases loaded in the fourth inning of Game 7, allowing the Cardinals to tie the game 1–1; the next batter singled to drive in two more runs.
-Meusel had chance to redeem himself later in the game, but made infield outs in both the fifth and seventh innings, each time with two men on base.
+Meusel had two opportunities to redeem himself later in the game, but he made infield outs in both the fifth and seventh innings, each time with two men on base.
 In the bottom of the ninth inning, with New York trailing 3–2, Cardinals starting pitcher Grover Cleveland Alexander retired the first two batters and then walked Ruth.
 Meusel was up to bat when Ruth tried to steal second base, and catcher Bob O'Farrell threw him out, ending both the game and the Series; Meusel only hit .238.